Business name availability

 You can check to see if a business name is available to register by using the check business name availability search or by commencing an application to register a business name in ASIC Connect.

-Select the 'Search now' button below to visit ASIC Connect and select 'Check name availablity' to see if the name you want is available.
+Select the 'Check name availability' button below to visit ASIC Connect.
+You need to select 'Check name availablity' in the 'Search within' drop down box and enter your proposed name to see if it's available.

 - The name I want is not available, what should I do?